 - We have used three stand-alone models to estimate SSE's economic contribution in the UK, Scotland and Ireland.
 These models are not linked and the results presented are, therefore, only related to the direct expenditure in each geography.
 They do not take into account feedback loops between geographies.
 For example, if SSE within Scotland purchases goods from an English supplier, and that English supplier sources goods from Scotland to enable it to meet SSE's demand, this additional spending in Scotland is not captured.
 The results, therefore, represent a conservative estimate of SSE's economic contribution (particularly in Scotland).
 For this reason, SSE's contribution in England, Wales and Northern Ireland cannot be derived by calculating the difference between the results for the UK and Scotland. - The estimated economic contribution for UK, Scotland and Ireland is based on total SSE expenditure in these regions.
-For example, the economic contribution for Ireland reflects the purchases of the entire SSE Group from suppliers within Ireland, not just the purchases made by SSE Ireland. - For the FY18 analysis, we have used the FY18 average exchange rate to convert all foreign currency transactions.
+For example, the economic contribution for Ireland reflects the purchases of the entire SSE Group from suppliers within Ireland, not just the purchases made by SSE Ireland. - For the FY19 analysis, we have used the FY19 average exchange rate to convert all foreign currency transactions.
 This approach is consistent with the principles outlined in International Accounting Standard 21 'The effects of changes in foreign exchange rates'.
-Results from our analysis relating to previous years use the average exchange rate for the relevant year. - SSE's UK direct GVA is apportioned to Scotland based on Scotland's share of SSE's UK wage payments, as agreed with SSE. - Since the FY16 analysis was carried out, the Scottish Government has released a new Input-Output table for 2014, updating the 2012 table.
-The UK has also released a new Input-Output table for 2014, updating the 2010 table.
-It was agreed with SSE that we would not use these new tables for the FY18 analysis.
-Whilst this provides consistency between the FY16 and FY18 analyses, continuing to use the earlier tables means that the analysis does not capture any changes in the structures of the UK and Scottish economies that may have occurred between 2010/2012 and 2014.
+Results from our analysis relating to previous years use the average exchange rate for the relevant year. - SSE's UK direct GVA is apportioned to Scotland based on Scotland's share of SSE's UK wage payments, as agreed with SSE.